A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - this encounter can be bypassed.
 If successfully bypassed award the same xp.

 ### C6/7.
 Tangletooth's Den and Gogmurt's Lair (80xp, moderate threat, plus 40xp for terrain)
+  - Note that Gogmurt might be a good choice to start a goblin PC if that is wanted in your campaign.
   - **Creatures:**
     - [Gogmurt PDF](./Statblocks/Gogmurt.pdf)
     ![Gogmurt PNG](./Statblocks/Gogmurt.png)